ari-feiglin/DaFAQ/README.md

 The DaFAQ (**Da**tabase **F**ind **A**nd **Q**uery) database system is a work-in-progress system for managing DaFAQ databases. <br />
 In the future there will also hopefully be a simple query language for it, too.
 But that's a big _maybe_.

+**IMPORTANT NOTE:** The DaFAQ system is built for Linux, and it may not work for other kernels and OSs.
+Sorry for the inconvenience.

 ## <ins>**Version 0.0.0**</ins>
 Version 0.0.0 (v0.0.0) was released October 5, 2020.